-The COP888CF is placed in the IDLE mode by writing a "1" to the IDLE flag (G6 data bit).
-In this mode, all activity, except the associated on-board oscillator circuitry, the Watch-Dog logic, the clock monitor and the IDLE Timer T0, is stopped.
-The power supply requirements of the microcontroller in this mode of operation are typically around 30% of normal power requirement of the microcontroller.
+The device is placed in the IDLE mode by writing a "1" to the IDLE flag (G6 data bit).
+In this mode, all activity, except the associated on-board oscillator circuitry, the WatchDog logic, the clock monitor and the IDLE Timer T0, is stopped.

-As with the HALT mode, the COP888CF can be returned to normal operation with a reset, or with a Multi-Input Wakeup from the L Port.
+As with the HALT mode, the device can be returned to normal operation with a reset, or with a Multi-Input Wakeup from the L Port.
 Alternately, the microcontroller resumes normal operation from the IDLE mode when the thirteenth bit (representing 4.096 ms at internal clock frequency of 1 MHz, $t_c = 1 \mu s$) of the IDLE Timer toggles.